 Will I Be Able To Drive After My Procedure?

-No, you will not be able to drive yourself home after your surgery.
+No, you will not be able to drive yourself home after your Cataract Surgery Wichita.
 For your safety, and for the safety of others on the road, arrange from transportation home before you come in for your cataract removal.
 How soon after your procedure you can drive depends on several factors, including how long it takes your vision to improve and whether you are taking prescription medications that impair your cognitive function and reaction time.

 How Long Will My Recovery Take?